xina0311/amazon-bedrock-agent-workshop-for-gcr/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/sam-bedrock-video-games-sales-assistant/README.md

 - SAM configuration file : **samconfig.toml**
 - SAM configuration environment : **default**

-After uploading the SAM project and changeset created:
+After the SAM project preparation and changeset created, confirm the following to start the deployment:

 - Deploy this changeset? [y/N]: **Y**

+After the SAM deployment finishes, you will have the following main services created:
+- The Lambda Function API that the agent will use.
+- The Aurora Serverless PostgreSQL Cluster Database.
+- A DynamoDB Table for tracking questions and query details.

 > [!TIP]
-> Alternatively, you can choose to follow [this manual](./manual_database_data_load_and_agent_creation.md) to continue creating the Amazon Bedrock Agent step-by-step in the AWS Console.
-Otherwise, continue with the instructions below.
+> Alternatively, you can choose to follow [this manual](./manual_database_data_load_and_agent_creation.md) to continue creating the Amazon Bedrock Agent step-by-step in the AWS Console. **Otherwise, continue with the instructions below**.

+## Preparing the Database and Creating the Amazon Bedrock Agent

+To create the agent with the provided scripts, run the following commands to prepare the environment variables that you will need:

 ``` bash
 # Set the stack name environment variable